-The photo above is a billboard in Zamboanga city.
+The photo above is a billboard in Zamboanga city (which I found in an online forum).
 It belongs to a pharmacy that sells generic drugs.
 Here is my attempt on a translation: mom, the drugs are protected (meaning that the quality is maintained properly) because this area is air-conditioned or it is air-conditioned here.
 The area being referred to in the billboard advertisement might mean the factory where the drugs are manufactured, its storage area, or the pharmacy where the drugs are sold.

 The Chabacano in the billboard received some negative feedback from netizens because of the allegedly wrong Chabacano used.
 Here are some of their comments:

 Mi opinión lang, debe gat se "Ma, el medicina ta está protegido porque airecondicionado aquí."

 "Ma, el medicina estao protegido cay airecondicionado aquí."

 "Ma, el medicina está protegido por causa airecondiciinado aquí."

 (Just my opinon, it should really be "Ma, el medicina ta está protegido porque airecondicionado aquí." or "Ma, el medicina estao protegido cay airecondicionado aquí." or "Ma, el medicina está protegido por causa airecondiciinado aquí.")

 "Casi" is a Spanish word, which means almost!
 I don't know "Kasi" in the way it's used here.
 It's more a "Tagalog" term.
 I think the word should be "kay" or "Porque"!

 sinverguenza el quien ya tranduci con este mga palabras...
 (The one who translated these words is shameless)